aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/iam-passrole.md

 [Here](https://gist.github.com/noamsdahan/928aafbcca71f95b07472f22e35dc93c) is the list of other AWS API calls which may require `iam:PassRole` permission.

-You don't need to synchronize the permissions for these specific execution roles.
-Normally you assign a **different permission set** to the SageMaker job roles comparing to user or SageMaker execution roles.
-The privileges assignment should follow the principle of the least required permissions needed to fulfil the job.
+You assign a **different permission set** to the SageMaker job execution roles comparing to user profile execution roles.
+The privileges assignment should follow the principle of the least required permissions needed to fulfill the job.

 The privileges associated with a passed role are **different** and can be **higher** than those of the principal passing the role.

+## Recommended practices for using PassRole
 If you setup `iam:PassRole` pre-requisites incorrectly, it effectively can lead to privilege escalation.
-For example, if an someone had an entitlement to pass a role to an AWS service and also access that service's credentials or pass it code to execute(e.g. launch an EC2 instance with a highly priviliged role, then access the EC2 instance) they would be able to elevate their access to the equivalent of the role they had passed.
+For example, if an someone had an entitlement to pass a role to an AWS service and also access that service's credentials or pass it code to execute(e.g. launch an EC2 instance with a highly privileged role, then access the EC2 instance) they would be able to elevate their access to the equivalent of the role they had passed.
 Thus it is important to ensure that roles for AWS services follow least privilege and to constrain what roles a given principal can pass to an AWS service.

 Some IAM privilege escalation via `iam:PassRole` scenarios are described in [AWS IAM Privilege Escalation – Methods and Mitigation](https://rhinosecuritylabs.com/aws/aws-privilege-escalation-methods-mitigation/) blog post.
 The same post gives the mitigation actions.

 `iam:PassRole` is an extremely precise means of delegating a permission set to an AWS service or resource.
-It's explicitly controlled by very fine grain policy statements and there is nothing about it's use or functionality that should be considered "privilege escalation", only the wrong use and setup of the pre-requisites.
+It's explicitly controlled by fine-grain policy statements and there is nothing about it's use or functionality that should be considered "privilege escalation", only the wrong use and setup of the pre-requisites.

 You must be precise about the **roles** that a given **principal** is able to pass, what **services** they can pass them to, how those roles are constrained with **permission boundaries** (if not centrally created), and what permissions the passed roles delegate.